isomerpages/moe-qihua/_about-us/School Profile/School Ethos.md

 **School Mission**

-Nurturing future-ready leaders committed to giving their best to family, community and Singapore.
+To nurture future-ready leaders empowered to give their best self to the society

 **School Motto**